 - Consider Third Party Only car insurance: This is the minimum amount of cover you can give your vehicle, making it the cheapest there is.

 - Beef up on security: Add additional measures such as burglar bars and an alarm system or consider living in a security complex.
 These things could lower your premium considerably.

 - Do a home inventory: The insured amount of your house contents should represent the new replacement value.
 If overly inflated, it would mean a higher premium - without any benefit at claims stage.
-Rather do it accurately (with the help of our home inventory calculator): item by item, room by room, instead of guessing an amount.
+Rather do it accurately: item by item, room by room, instead of guessing an amount.

 - Higher excess always equals a lower premium: This is another way to save if you can put some money away for the event of a claim